ono-midori/ono-midori.github.io/techs/zguide.md

 ![](./pics/zmq/fig47.png)

 To run this test case, start the client and the server in two console windows.
 The server will randomly misbehave after a few messages.
-You can check the client’s response.
+You can check the client's response.
 Here is typical output from the server:

 ```
 I: normal request (1)